hdShang/arxiv-daily/docs/cs-CV/2025-12-11/papers/251210959v1-stereospace-depth-free-synthesis-of-stereo-geometry-via-end-to-end-d.md

 ---
 layout: default
-title: StereoSpace: Depth-Free Synthesis of Stereo Geometry via End-to-End Diffusion in a Canonical Space
+title: "StereoSpace: Depth-Free Synthesis of Stereo Geometry via End-to-End Diffusion in a Canonical Space"
 ---

 # StereoSpace: Depth-Free Synthesis of Stereo Geometry via End-to-End Diffusion in a Canonical Space